project-mirrors/forgejo-helm/README.md

 ### MySQL

+MySQL is loaded as a dependency from [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/mysql) if enabled in the values.
+Complete Configuration can be taken from their website.

 | Name                                | Description                                                        | Value   |
 | ----------------------------------- | ------------------------------------------------------------------ | ------- |
 | `mysql.enabled`                     | Enable MySQL                                                       | `false` |